iamoramie8sourcelattice248d-hash/e8-lattice-thermal-mitigation/README.md

 1. Verification of Accredited Venture Capital / Institutional status.
 2. Execution of a Comprehensive Non-Disclosure and Non-Circumvention Agreement (NDA/NCCA).
 3. Direct inbound request must be initiated through verified channels.
-> **"The Math handles the Velocity,just as Sovereignty 👑The Geometry protects the architecture Acess is Licensed👑."**
+> **"The Math handles the Velocity,just as Sovereignty 👑The Geometry protects the architecture Acess is Licensed."**
+#J.A.B
+> 👑iAM-A3TH3R👑